eFinder

 INSUFFICIENT EVIDENCE

-— No evidence found in archive to confirm or refute the claim about Homeland Security officials' statements.
+No evidence found in cross-references, web search, or Wikipedia to support the claim about Homeland Security officials discussing shutdown impacts beyond airport issues.

 “The protracted partial shutdown of the Department of Homeland Security means new Transportation and Security Administration workers won’t be trained in time to accommodate the surge of fans traveling throughout the country for the upcoming FIFA World Cup, disaster relief funds are dwindling, and some cybersecurity intelligence isn’t being properly shared, the officials told the House Homeland Security Committee.”